nikitakoliadin/PatternProject/README.md

 # PatternProject
 ## Project Information
 This project is a pattern project.
 You can use it as a template to start.
+For an example of implementation, I took a calculator that I realized using Java Script Engine - [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine))

 | Technology  | Badge |
 |:-----------:|:-----:|